How Monoclonal Antibodies Lost the Battle Against New COVID Variants - ExBulletin

 “Initially, the emphasis was on ‘find the most potent antibody,'” says Joshua Tan.
 Head of Antibody Biology Unit at the NIH.
 “Now we are not just the virus, [current version of the] Coronavirus, but whatever comes. ”

 In his lab in Rockville, Maryland, Tan and the researchers working with him target parts of the virus that have remained the same in several different viruses within the larger coronavirus family.
-“We’re looking at other parts of the spike protein that are more consistent and less prone to mutation,” says Tan.
+“We are looking at other parts of the spike protein that are more consistent and less prone to mutation.

-To accomplish this, researchers in Tan’s lab harvested immune cells from the blood of patients who had recovered from COVID and hit them with small plastic pellets coated with various old coronavirus spike proteins. , to see which cells respond. “do not have [COVID] Subspecies, SARS-CoV-1, SARS-CoV-2, MERS [etc.]explains postdoctoral researcher Sherrell Dacon.
-“These are seven different coronaviruses, all of which infect humans.”
+To accomplish this, researchers in Tan’s lab harvested immune cells from the blood of patients who had recovered from COVID and hit them with small plastic pellets coated with various old coronavirus spike proteins. , to see which cells respond. “is not [COVID] Subspecies, SARS-CoV-1, SARS-CoV-2, MERS [etc.]”These are seven different coronaviruses, all of which infect humans.”

 Immune cells that respond to several different coronaviruses are making antibodies that bind to parts of the spike protein that remain the same among them.